 I hope you have enjoyed this approach to prayer and that you have been inspired to do something similar for your own special intentions.
 In doing so, I wish you the peace that only our Lord can provide.

-About the author: Steven H. Rossi, P.E., PMP, LEED AP, CCP, CFM, has been featured on television for homeschooling his children and for his plenary indulgence web site found at http://plenary-indulgences.webs.com/.
+About the author: Steven H. Rossi, P.E., PMP, LEED AP, CCP, CFM, has been featured on television for home schooling his children and for his plenary indulgence web site found at https://plenary-indulgences.webs.com/.
 Steven is a Registered Professional Engineer in Rhode Island and Virginia and is Certified as a Project Management Professional, Leadership in Energy and Environmental Design Accredited Professional, Certified Cost Professional and Certified Facility Manager.

 Mr. Rossi holds a bachelor of science degree in civil and environmental engineering from the University of Rhode Island and an associates in architectural engineering technology degree from Wentworth Institute of Technology in Boston.
 Steven is a member of Tau Beta Pi, the national engineering honor society.
-He and his wife homeschool their three children (their oldest two now attend George Mason University).
+He and his wife home school their three children (their oldest two have now graduated from George Mason University in Computer Science and Civil Engineering, respectively).